grootste/.github/profile/README.md

 ## Become a Sponsor to freeCodeCamp

-In 2014, a teacher started an open source community called freeCodeCamp.org.
+In 2014, a teacher started an open-source community called freeCodeCamp.org.
 This community has grown to include millions of developers from around the world.
 Together, we have built:

 💻 A free 3,000-hour programming curriculum.

 🏛️ Forums and chat rooms where you can get coding help and feedback on your projects.

-🧪 8,000+ coding tutorials.
+🧪 10,300+ coding tutorials.

-🎒 1,000+ free YouTube courses on Computer Science, Data Science, and Machine Learning.
+🎒 1,000+ free YouTube courses on Computer Science, Data Science, Machine Learning, and Cloud Computing.

 We are fully donor-supported.
 And we are extremely capital-efficient.